Mentor Teacher Credential Pilot

 The credential is built across four key competency areas:

-Competency 1: Teaching and Learning with Children (Completed before entering Mentor Teacher Credential program)
+Competency 1: Teaching and Learning with Children (Completed before entering the Mentor Teacher Credential program)

 Focuses on child development, intentional teaching, assessment, and supporting children’s health and well-being.

-Competency 2: Partnerships and Program Leadership (Completed before entering Mentor Teacher Credential program)
+Competency 2: Partnerships and Program Leadership (Completed before entering the Mentor Teacher Credential program)

 Focuses on collaboration with families, colleagues, and systems to support high-quality programs.

-Competency 3: Professional Growth and Well-Being (Completed before entering Mentor Teacher Credential program)
+Competency 3: Professional Growth and Well-Being (Completed before entering the Mentor Teacher Credential program)

 Centers on reflection, ethics, advocacy, and supporting educator well-being.

-Competency 4: Mentoring Essentials (Completed during Mentor Teacher Credential program)
+Competency 4: Mentoring Essentials (Completed during the Mentor Teacher Credential program)

 Focuses on coaching, communication, adult learning, and problem-solving grounded in the “why” behind best practices.